WojciechMatuszewski/programming-notes/aws-stuff.md

 - has a **central metadata repository (data catalog)**.

 * **ETL code** can be written using **Python or Scala**

+- as the Load step of the ETL, you can load data to **Redshift, RDS, S3**

 ### AWS Trusted Advisor